Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The following codes were adopted by the City of Denison:

-Contact the City of Denison Inspection Department by calling (903) 465-2720 If it is for a commercial building a electrical permit is required, an appointment will be necessary to check the electrical on the inside of the building.
-You will need to call your electric company to make an application, so they can tie the application and release together.
+Contact the City of Denison Inspection Department by calling (903) 465-2720 You will need a registered electrical contractor to pull the permit unless you have a homestead exemption from the appraisal office.
+You will need to call your electric company to set up service, so they can tie the application and release together.

 Yes, a permit is required for roll roofing, composition shingles, metal roofing, and hot tar roofing.
 If you have questions about hot tar roofing, please contact Fire Marshal John Weda at (903) 464-4427.
 All others questions should be directed to the Building / Inspections Department at (903) 465-2720.